Skip to main content

 a.
 A supervisor should conduct a reference check before extending a contingent offer for a promotion, transfer, or demotion.
 The reference check should be conducted in the same manner as a reference check for an external candidate.

 b.
 The prospective supervisor should also review the employee’s performance evaluations and any other pertinent performance-related information in the employee’s personnel file.
-The supervisor should contact Human Resources to schedule an appointment to review the contents of the personnel file.
+The supervisor should contact Human Resources and Workforce Strategy to schedule an appointment to review the contents of the personnel file.
 As a courtesy, the candidate should be notified before conducting a reference check.

 12. Related Information